syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Getting-Started.md

 `SfDataForm` is a data edit control.
 So, you need to create the data object that you want to get edit.
 Here data object named **ContactsInfo** created with properties.

+I> Ensure to set Preserve attribute to data object to resolve linker issues.
+For example, when linker behaviors is "Link All", you must set `Preserve` attribute to load the SfDataForm control.

 {% tabs %}
 {% highlight c# %}
+using Foundation;
+[Preserve(AllMembers = true)]
 public class ContactsInfo
 {
     private string firstName;